grafana/loki/docs/overview/README.md

 Unlike other logging systems, Loki is built around the idea of only indexing labels for logs and leaving the original log message unindexed.
-This means that Loki is cheaper to operate and can be orders of magnitude more efficent.
+This means that Loki is cheaper to operate and can be orders of magnitude more efficient.

 For a more detailed version of this same document, please read [Architecture](../architecture.md).